-SeaWorld San Diego’s annual Halloween Spooktacular event takes place every weekend from September 21st – October 27th 2019, with trick-or-treating between the hours of 2:30 – 7 p.m.
+SeaWorld San Diego’s annual Halloween Spooktacular event takes place every weekend from September 16th – October 31st 2021, with day time trick-or-treating.
 Spooktacular includes a dance floor, Manta ride overlay and Halloween decor around the park.
 Guests of all ages can trick-or-treat through the park while still enjoying the rides, seasonal shows, aquariums and sea life attractions.
 There is no additional charge to enjoy the Spooktacular and costumes are encouraged but not required.

 4. A Real Farm Experience to Pick a Pumpkin

 For over 50 years, families have gathered at Bates Nut Farm in Valley Center for their outdoor fall festivities.
 Families can grab a wheelbarrow and pick their own giant pumpkin to take home!